Motive Quotes And Sayings

 Quotes And Sayings About Motive

-Read This: Movies Quotes And Sayings
+Read This: Spontaneity Quotes And Sayings

 The atmosphere is much too near for dreams.
 It forces us to action.
 It is close to us.
 We are in it and of it.
 It rouses us both to study and to do.
 We must know its moods and also its motive forces.